cometbft/cometbft/docs/references/storage/README.md

 # Overview

- ,56This report summarizes the changes on CometBFT storage between Q3 2023 and Q1 2024, along with all the experiments and benchmarking performed to understand the impact of those changes.
+This report summarizes the changes on CometBFT storage between Q3 2023 and Q1 2024, along with all the experiments and benchmarking performed to understand the impact of those changes.

 As of Q3 2023, the CometBFT team has dedicated significant resources addressing a number of storage related concerns:
 1. Pruning not working: operators noticed that even when nodes prune data, the storage footprint is increasing.
 2. Enabling pruning slows down nodes.
 Many chains disable pruning due to the impact on block processing time.
 3. CometBFT is addressing application level concerns such as transaction indexing.
 Furthermore, operators have very coarse grained control over what is stored on their node.
 4. Comet supports many database backends when ideally we should converge towards one.
 This requires understanding of the DB features but also the way CometBFT uses the database.
 5. The representation of keys CometBFT uses to store block and state data is suboptimal for the way this data is sorted within most kvstores.
-This work was [started in Tendermint 0.36](https://github.com/tendermint/tendermint/pull/5771) but not compelted.
+This work was [started in Tendermint 0.36](https://github.com/tendermint/tendermint/pull/5771) but not completed.
 We picked up that work and experimented with the proposed data layout.

 ## Pre Q1 2024 results